The replacement, refinement and reduction (3Rs) in research using animals

 Ethical and other issues

-Applicants are expected to adhere to the general principles and best practice outlined in the Responsibility in the use of animals in bioscience research guidance (see related links), and the ARRIVE (Animal Research: Reporting In Vivo Experiments) guidelines (see external links).
+Applicants are expected to adhere to the general principles and best practice outlined in the Responsibility in the use of animals in bioscience research guidance (see downloads), and the ARRIVE (Animal Research: Reporting In Vivo Experiments) guidelines (see external links).

 Applicants should also be aware of the European legislation on the protection of animals used for scientific purposes (Directive 2010/63/EU) and the resulting UK Animals (Scientific procedures) Act 1986 Amendment Regulations 2012

 Data and resource sharing are encouraged as part of addressing the 3Rs.
-Where relevant, applicants should address the shared funders' position statement on sharing and archiving of genetically altered mice (see related links).
+Where relevant, applicants should address the shared funders' position statement on sharing and archiving of genetically altered mice (see downloads).